Val Nav Integration Service Example

 1. Open C:\Program Files\Quorum Software\Value Navigator Integration Service 2022\Eni.ValueNavigator.IntegrationService.exe.config

-Connecting to the Integration Service
+Connect to the Service

-In the script:
+Run the script:

-$sysResult = Invoke-restmethod -Uri "http://localhost:8081/api/system" -UseDefaultCredentials
+$sysResult =s Invoke-restricted -Uri "http://localhost:8081/api/system" -UseDefaultCredentials

-Importing Data
+Import Data

 The first step is to bring in wells and headers, including populating the Area hierarchy with two areas, Area A and Area B: